SLAVIC DEITIES

 Perun, The Thunderer

-Perun is the highest of the Slavic gods—a sky-father, war-bringer, and the wielder of divine justice.
+Perun—the youngest son of Svarog—is a sky-father, war-bringer, and the wielder of divine justice.

 Where his gaze falls, falsehood trembles.
 Where his axe strikes, the wicked are laid bare.